Sis Bates: Early life

 Bates was born and raised in Ceres, California where she grew up playing baseball with her brother, Jimmy, which earned her the nickname of "Sis".
-During her high school years, Bates traveled 12 hours every Sunday to practice with her club team, Firecrackers Rico, in southern California.
+Sis began playing wiffle ball when she was 5 years old, which sparked a passion for softball.
+Even in her youth, Sis enjoyed working on defensive skills.
+During her high school years, Bates traveled 12 hours every Sunday to practice with her club team, Firecrackers Rico, in Southern California.
+According to her coach Tony Rico, Sis is the face of the Firecrackers organization as she expresses beauty, humility, grace and empathy.
 She graduated from Ceres High School in 2016 and attended the University of Washington.
+Growing up, Sis also played basketball, volleyball, soccer, dance, and gymnastics but softball stuck with her the most.